PythonCharmers/python-future/docs/overview.rst

 ``future`` is the missing compatibility layer between Python 3 and Python
-2. It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 without further modification.
+2. It allows you to maintain a single, clean Python 3.x-compatible codebase with minimal cruft and run it easily on Python 2 mostly unchanged.

 ``future`` comes with ``futurize``, a script that helps you to transition to supporting both Python 2 and 3 in a single codebase, module by module.